It is not easy to achieve positional mastery.

 To give you a better idea here is a very brief description of what you would learn.

-Here is an (in)complete list to what’s covered in the following article – to a various extent of depth 🙂
+Here is an (in)complete list of what’s covered in the following article – to a various extent of depth 🙂

 There is much more to be added to the above descriptions, but you get the idea – studying chess is a serious and time-consuming undertaking!